Table of Contents

 ARTICLE 19.
 Personal Leave.

-Members of the Coordinating Committee may request a temporary leave of absence of up to ninety (90) days, not to exceed ninety (90) days cumulatively.
-The Coordinating Committee must be notified in writing about the reason for the leave and the estimated length of the absence.
-The Coordinating Committee can accept the leave of absence by majority vote.
-If an Officer requests personal leave, the Coordinating Committee may appoint an interim officer who will serve while the officer is absent.
+Members of the Steering Committee may request a temporary leave of absence of up to ninety (90) days, not to exceed ninety (90) days cumulatively.
+The Steering Committee must be notified in writing about the reason for the leave and the estimated length of the absence.
+The Steering Committee can accept the leave of absence by majority vote.
+If an Officer requests personal leave, the Steering Committee may appoint an interim officer who will serve while the officer is absent.

 ARTICLE 20.
 Accessibility.